Front End Web Fundamentals

 This workshop is aimed at anyone who works with front end code on a regular basis and needs to keep up to date with the constantly changing world of front end development.
 Even if you're just brushing up on your skills, this is the workshop for you.

-Amy wears many hats as a freelance developer, business owner and conference addict.
-She regularly shares her knowledge with her peers and the next generation of developers by mentoring, coaching, teaching and feeding into the tech community in many ways.
+Amy wears many hats as a business owner, senior engineer, mentor and conference addict.
+She regularly shares her knowledge with her peers and the next generation of developers by mentoring, speaking at and organising events as well as mentoring up and coming developers within her business.

-In her spare time Amy shares her knowledge and experience on her blogs and speaking at conferences.
-She has previously given keynotes at multiple events as well as speaking at several international conferences in the US and Europe.
+In her spare time Amy shares her knowledge and experience writing blogs, speaking at conferences and running workshops on a variety of topics across front end development, accessibility, mental health and more.
+She has previously given keynotes at international events and conferences around the world.